- Publisher policies

 Useful guidelines on what constitutes authorship can be found here.

-Development uses the CRediT Taxonomy to define author contributions to primary research papers and requires that the independent contributions of each author be provided during online submission.
-The corresponding author should ensure that all co-authors have agreed authorship and contributorship (using the CRediT taxonomy) before submission.
-The CRediT taxonomy does not determine who qualifies as an author.
+Development uses the CRediT taxonomy to define author contributions to primary research papers and requires that the independent contributions of each author be provided during online submission.
+The corresponding author should ensure that all co-authors have agreed authorship and contributorship (using the CRediT taxonomy) prior to manuscript submission.
+The CRediT taxonomy alone does not determine who qualifies as an author.
 Each author on a paper may have one or more CRediT contribution roles, but having a role described by the taxonomy does not automatically qualify someone as an author.
+All authors are responsible for asserting that each author has contributed sufficiently to justify authorship.
 Author contributions will be included in the final published article.

 In cases of authorship disputes that can not be resolved between the authors, the editors reserve the right to refer the dispute to the institutes involved for resolution.
 Useful guidelines for researchers on how to avoid authorship disputes can be found on the COPE website.